Cultural imperialism: North American colonisation

 Numerous policies focused on indigenous persons came into effect shortly thereafter.
 Most notable is the use of residential schools across Canada as a means to remove indigenous persons from their culture and instill in them the beliefs and values of the majorised colonial hegemony.
 The policies of these schools, as described by Ward Churchill in his book Kill the Indian, Save the Man, were to forcefully assimilate students who were often removed with force from their families.
 These schools forbid students from using their native languages and participating in their own cultural practices.
 Residential schools were largely run by Christian churches, operating in conjunction with Christian missions with minimal government oversight.

-The book, Stolen Lives: The Indigenous peoples of Canada and the Indian Residentials Schools, describes this form of operation:
+The book, Stolen Lives: The Indigenous peoples of Canada and the Indian Residentials Schools, describes this form of operation: "The government provided little leadership, and the clergy in charge were left to decide what to teach and how to teach it.
+Their priority was to impart the teachings of their church or order—not to provide a good education that could help students in their post-graduation lives."
 In a New York Times op-ed, Gabrielle Scrimshaw describes her grandparents being forced to send her mother to one of these schools or risk imprisonment.
 After hiding her mother on "school pick up day" so as to avoid sending their daughter to institutions whose abuse was well known at the time (mid-20th century).
 Scrimshaw's mother was left with limited options for further education she says and is today illiterate as a result.

-Scrimshaw explains "Seven generations of my ancestors went through these schools.
+Scrimshaw explains, "Seven generations of my ancestors went through these schools.
 Each new family member enrolled meant a compounding of abuse and a steady loss of identity, culture and hope.
 My mother was the last generation. the experience left her broken, and like so many, she turned to substances to numb these pains."
 A report, republished by CBC News, estimates nearly 6,000 children died in the care of these schools.